clearlinux/dockerfiles/FaaS/OpenFaaS/template/python3-clearlinux/README.md

     *  Put any initial/helper operation in the "help_script.sh"

+2. Deploy function

-2.  `faas-cli up -f hello-openfaas.yml`
+`faas-cli up -f hello-openfaas.yml`

     Then you can invoke your python function by OpenFaas UI or faas-cli.